weilingx46/workshop-ws-5-8-aws/README.md

 `npm install claudia -g`

 ### Set up Claudia.js
-Open up your `~/.aws/credentials` file by running `atom ~/.aws/credentials` in terminal and make it look like this:
+Open up your `~/.aws/credentials` file by running `atom ~/.aws/credentials` in Terminal and make it look like this.

 :heavy_exclamation_mark: Your current file should look like this: